FredTingaud/FredTingaud.github.io/_posts/2020-02-28-talking-cfp.md

 It should first contain an explanation of what the talk is about *written for your target attendee*.
 For example, if your talk is an introduction to sorting algorithm you might not want to name all the algorithms you will mention, because the people you are targeting have no idea what they are!

-As important as explaining what the talk is about, your abstract should also explain *why your target attendee cares*.
-If they have no knowledge of your subject, you need to explain why your talk is relevant to them.
+As important as explaining what the talk is about, your abstract should also explain *why your target attendee cares* about the subject.
+If you don't expect them to have knowledge of your subject, you need to explain to them why your talk is relevant to their interest.

+By reading your abstract, an attendee should also find what the takeaway from your talk will be for them.
+It can be in a very litteral way by saying something along the line of "the takeaway from this presentation will be a basic understanding of sorting algorithms" or it can be something more subtle.
+If attendees can know in advance what they will learn in your talk, they will be able to make a better decision on whether they should attend.

 My talk "Clang Refactoring at Large Scale" was refused by 4 different conferences.
 Just before proposing it a 5th and last time, I posted it on #include<C++> for advices and somebody mentioned to me that they already saw a talk about this exact subject.
 I started writing a long answer explaining how my talk was actually different because of my approach...
 Then instead of posting the answer, I integrated its content in the abstract.
 That got me to realize the title was also badly chosen.
 And without changing a line in the actual talk, I got it accepted to 3 conferences as "Clang Based Refactoring - How to Refactor Millions of Line of Code Without Alienating your Colleagues".
 Which is to say that if your talk takes an original approach or angle, or is different from other talks about similar subjects, *make sure that it appears in your abstract*.